sanjaymaniam/SpotifyPrivateAPI/README.md

 For instance, if you're into Harris Jayaraj, you can list all his albums in a .json file, and this program will dig through those albums, pick out the hits, and add them to a Spotify playlist you specify.
 It's like making your own "greatest hits" playlist without needing to manually search for each track.

+You can also make use of the available methods to manage your playlists.

 ## Usage

 - Populate the `albumsToGet.json` file with all the albums you want to include.